shsanek/SwiftEverydayShader/README.md

     @Buffer(1) var items: [Int32] = []
 }
 ```
-`Note that index must correspond to index in Metal and VertexFunction must contain the field Buffer with vertexCount == true or IndexBuffer or InputCount.`
+`Note that index must correspond to index in Metal and VertexFunction must contain the field Buffer with vertexCount == true or IndexBuffer or VertexCount.`

 3. Create a pipeline with your functions
 ```